National Archives of Ireland

 The archives of the Department of Defence and the Defence Forces are not housed at the National Archives in Bishop Street but at the Military Archives in Cathal Brugha Barracks, Rathmines, Dublin 6.
 Likewise, the archives of the Geological Survey of Ireland are housed at the Geological Survey Building, Beggars Bush, Dublin 4.
 To view these archives, you are advised to write or phone in advance.

 Records relating to births, marriages and deaths are not held in the National Archives.
-For these, you must contact the General Register Office – see 'Where to apply' below.
+For these, you must contact the General Register Office – see ‘Further Information and Contacts' below.

 For details of documents held in the National Archives, contact:

 For enquiries relating to registers of births, deaths and marriages, adoption and stillbirths, contact the General Register Office.
 If you want to order a copy of a testamentary record from the National Archives but do not know the details of the deceased person that are required, you may also make an application to this address:

 For archives of the Department of Defence and the Defence Forces, which are held in the Military Archives, contact: